nuxt/framework/docs/content/3.api/1.composables/use-request-headers.md

 ---
 title: "useRequestHeaders"
-description: "You can use useRequestHeaders to access the incoming request headers."
+description: "Use useRequestHeaders to access the incoming request headers."
 ---

 # `useRequestHeaders`